westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 ###  Question 2: Collection name and key value normalization in decorator or main class.

 #### Option 1 - Normalization in main vector store

+- Pros: Simple
+- Cons: The normaliation needs to vary separately from the vector store, so this will not work

 ```cs
     public class AzureAISearchVectorStore<TDataModel> : IVectorStore<TDataModel>